CottageLabs/jct/content/data-sources.md

 ### ESAC Agreement Registry

 [The ESAC Agreement Registry](https://esac-initiative.org/about/transformative-agreements/agreement-registry/) is a community-curated registry of *[Transformative Agreements](https://esac-initiative.org/about/transformative-agreements/)* (TAs) between publishers on the one hand and academic institutions (mainly represented in consortia) on the other.
-The Plan S policy for recognising a TA requires that it be registered in ESAC.
+The Plan S policy for recognising a TA requires that it be registered in ESAC and offer authors the option to publisher under a CC-BY licence.
 Therefore, the JCT derives its list of recognised TAs from the ESAC website.